 Lance Tamashiro: It’s always good when you impress yourself.

 Mike Saunders: Yeah, that’s right.
 Hey, so you said a mouthful and I would like to just start off by saying, gone are the days when people come to you as a business owner or service professional, or solo-preneur and say, “I can help you with SEO, with Facebook ads, with social media marketing, with pay-per-click marketing.”
 If you are hearing that you are talking to people that are removed from the marketing world in the sense that marketing has changed.
 What consultants like myself provide the clients has really, really changed and it really is antiquated to say SEO.
 It really is all about Google positioning and how people are perceiving you online and in your market.
+If you are out of the loop in this department then you could go to Whitehat and try for free.
 It really does come down to that building that authority and credibility.
 When you hear some of these things and you go, “Oh yeah.
 You mean I’ve got to write and do,” no ones going to do that.
 Anyone I would hire is going to charge 10 grand or more.

 What I will show you is some really easy ways that you can do some of these on your own or access these for really low services.
 It really is about the word positioning and part of my bio is that I have an MBA in marketing and I teach marketing strategy and branding for 3 different universities.
 The academic definition of positioning, and that’s an actual word, marketing phrase and marketing term, it’s how your prospects perceive you and how your brand is perceived in the mind of your target audience.
 It’s not what your saying and how great you’re saying it, and how your copyrighting skills are, it’s how you’re perceived by your target audience.
 Many times that reputation precedes you even before the prospect picks up the phone, clicks on your website, or agrees to meet with you.